muhammadamirkhan-zz/Data-Science-and-ML-Projects/Machine Learning Web App Using Streamlit/README.md

 * [Setup](#setup)

 ## Overview
-> This project is basically a binary classification web app.In thi project,I created a web app using python's streamlit library.
-The web app with a user-friendly interface enables users to select an algotirhm and then accordingly it's hyperparamteres and then just hit the classify button to run the classification on data
+> This project is basically a binary classification web app.
+The project classifies mushrooms into either edible or poisnuous class.The project is based on a web app built using python's streamlit library.
+With a user-friendly interface, it enables users to select an algotirhm and then accordingly set it's hyperparamteres and then just hit the classify button to run the classification on data
 ## Key Tasks
 * Project Overview and Demo
 * Turn Simple Python Scripts into Web Apps